DimitarChristoff/mootstrap-scrollspy/README.md

 ![Screenshot](https://github.com/DimitarChristoff/mootstrap-scrollspy/raw/master/scrollSpy.png)

-This is a port of the Twitter Scrollspy to MooTools, originaly written by Arian Stolwijk.
+This is a port of the Twitter Scrollspy to MooTools, released with help from Arian Stolwijk.
 It extends it further and makes it more flexible, allowing you to set the dependencies between trigger element and target element in whichever way you like, as well as provide an Event API that can help with scripting of effects on the trigger or on the target